 Authors.
 Laura Ruis, Akbir Khan, Stella Biderman, Sara Hooker, Tim Rocktäschel, Edward Grefenstette.

 TL;DR. Understanding of pragmatics is an essential and ubiquitous part of human communication.
-We show large language models (LLMs) mostly don’t capture this aspect of language, hindering their applicability in the real world.
+We show large language models (LLMs) mostly don’t capture this aspect of language zero-shot, hindering their applicability in the real world.
 Our analysis indicates where the largest room for improvement is to ultimately make this technology more useful.

 Paper.
 ArXiv